eschwart/cpts/README.md

 # cpts

 Easy-to-use CLI that enables you to commit buy or sell transactions on the Solana blockchain.
-Utilizes Quicknodes and Juptier.
+Utilizes [Quicknodes](https://www.quicknode.com/) and [Jupiter](https://jup.ag/).

 ## Setup
 You must have a file named `config.json` with the following key/values: